To help with online shopping during COVID-19, we are offering free shipping on all orders.

-The use of insecticidal soaps such as Safer® Brand Insect Killing Soap and neem oil such as Safer® Brand Neem Oil are two excellent methods of controlling soft-bodied, garden insects such as psyllids.
+The use of insecticidal soaps, including Safer® Brand Insect Killing Soap, and neem oil, such as Safer® Brand Neem Oil, are two excellent methods of controlling soft-bodied, garden insects such as psyllids.

 Insecticidal soap, made from potassium salt of fatty acids, works by penetrating and destroying the outer shell or membrane of the insect causing it to dehydrate and die.

 Neem oil products work by suffocating the insect.
 Remember, when using Neem oil products, there is greater risk of phototoxicity (burning).
 Avoid using sulfur based fungicides within the active period (5-7 days) of the neem oil product.
 These two products combined, greatly increase the risk of plant burn.

 Safer® Brand offers a variety of psyllid control products to help control and eliminate this garden pest and revive your plants.
 Products such as Safer® Brand Insect Killing Soap and Safer® Brand Neem Oil are the ideal products to eliminate psyllids from your garden.